London Diary

 Tuesday 2 June 2026: Carl Graves The Egyptian Exploration Society – exploring Egyptian heritage from Camden since 1882 (or thereabouts) (online) 1pm.
 More information https://www.ees.ac.uk/whats-on/events/the-ees-exploring-egyptian-heritage-from-camden-since-1882-or-thereabouts.html

-Wednesday 3 June 2026: Carl Graves (introduction) A night at the movies – the Mummy (1999), The Garden Cinema, 39-41 Parker Street, London WC2B 5PQ (in person) 5pm.
-More information https://www.ees.ac.uk/whats-on/events/a-night-at-the-movies-the-mummy-1999.html
+Wednesday 3 June 2026: Carl Graves (introduction) A night at the movies – The Mummy (1999), The Garden Cinema, 39-41 Parker Street, London WC2B 5PQ (in person) 5pm.
+More informationhttps://www.ees.ac.uk/whats-on/events/a-night-at-the-movies-the-mummy-1999.html

 Saturday 6 June 2026: various Egyptian Exploration Society Open Day, 3 Doughty Mews, London WC1N 2PG (in person) 10am-4pm.
 More information https://www.ees.ac.uk/whats-on/events/open-day-2026.html